What does NATULIQUE Natural Hair Colour mean?

-The very important difference between NATULIQUE and other hair colour brands is the percentage of Ethanolamine: At NATULIQUE we use a mix of Cocomide MEA and Ethanolamine.
+The very important difference between NATULIQUE and other hair colour brands is the percentage of Ethanolamine: At NATULIQUE we use Ethanolamine – but at a low percentage.
 Both ethanolamine and ammonia’s role is to raise the pH level of the hair so the colour molecules can penetrate the hair.

 When you use too much of either ingredient, the pH level of the hair will alter drastically and the cuticle will have difficulty closing after the colouring treatment.

 When the cuticle is unable to close, shine does not reflect off the scales.
 This is because they’re dishevelled and open, instead of tightly packed down.